-On models with navigation system

-The climate control system can also

-be operated by voice control.
-See the

-navigation system manual for
+The climate control system for your vehicle can also be operated using the voice control system.
+See the navigation system manual for complete details.

-complete details.

 Using Automatic Climate Control

 The automatic climate control system in your vehicle maintains the interior temperature you select.
 The system also adjusts the fan speed and airflow levels.